-The directors receive a standard per diem of \$\mathbb{P}20,000.00\$ for every meeting attended, which may be adjusted, as decided by the Personnel and Compensation Committee.
+The directors receive a standard per diem of Php20,000.00 for every meeting attended, while the Chairman is entitled to a per diem of Php25,000 for every meeting, which may be adjusted, as decided by the Personnel and Compensation Committee.
 Non-executive directors have no compensation aside from their per diem, while directors who hold executive positions receive compensation discussed in Item 6, in addition to their per diem.